YASHY2K/scientific-discovery-agent/frontend/README.md

 When you submit a research question, the system executes a multi-agent workflow:

 1. **📋 Planner Agent** - Creates a research plan based on your query
-2. **🔍 Searcher Agent** - Searches arXiv, PubMed, and Semantic Scholar for relevant papers
+2. **🔍 Searcher Agent** - Searches arXiv and Semantic Scholar for relevant papers
 3. **📊 Analyzer Agent** - Analyzes paper content and extracts key findings
 4. **⚖️ Critique Agent** - Reviews the analysis quality and suggests improvements
 5. **📝 Reporter Agent** - Generates the final research report with citations